 Virginia Needs Wind and Solar Solutions – Not Dirty and Dangerous Pipelines

-Contrary to industry claims, Virginia doesn’t need these new pipelines.
-In fact, much of the gas is likely to flow through Virginia rather than power Virginia.
-We can build a new Virginia economy by investing in solar and wind power, creating more permanent jobs, clean energy for Virginia, and a more stable climate without jeopardizing our homes, health and heritage.
+Contrary to industry claims, Virginia doesn’t need these pipelines.
+In fact, much of the gas is likely to flow through Virginia rather than power the state.
+Virginia can build a better economy by investing in solar and wind power and creating more clean energy, permanent jobs and a stable climate without jeopardizing our homes, health and heritage for new pipelines.

 For the over $5 billion that Dominion is proposing to spend on the Atlantic Coast Pipeline, a Chesapeake Climate Action Network Analysis found that we could: